mitsuba-renderer/mitsuba3/benchmarks/fields/README.md

 until the corresponding plugins land.

 Use `--compare baseline.json --fail-threshold 0.05` to compare medians against a previous result and fail when the slowdown exceeds the threshold.
+Launch-count and allocation regressions can be checked with `--fail-launch-threshold` and `--fail-memory-watermark`.
+Scalar variants run a configurable inner loop via `--scalar-iterations` so per-call allocation and dispatch costs are visible.